 Nearly All Species to Have Ever Existed on Earth are Extinct

-The Silverback Gorilla Can Lift A Literal Ton
+The Silverback Gorilla Can Lift Almost a Literal Ton

-The Silverback gorilla can lift up to 10 times their body weight on average: a total of about 2,000 pounds.
-So, to answer your question—do they even lift, bro?
-Yeah, actually, and they can lift a literal ton of weight.
+The Silverback gorilla can lift up to 10 times its body weight on average: a total of about 1,800 pounds, according to the Guinness Book of World Records.
 This makes them one of the strongest living animal species on Earth.
-They are feared, but the Silverback gorilla will only use their strength when they feel threatened.
+Though they are feared, the Silverback gorillas will only use their strength when they feel threatened.

-Every Time You Shuffle a Deck of Cards, You Get a Combo That’s Never Existed
+Every Time You Shuffle a Deck of Cards, You Get a Combination That’s Never Existed

 Your angsty teenage dreams of being the most original, unique person alive could actually come true!
 Grab a deck of cards and shuffle.
 Most likely, you will have created a combination of cards that had never existed yet until that moment.
-For those math nerds out there, you know that this is because the probability comes out to 52 factorial or 52!
+Any math experts out there know that this is because the probability comes out to 52 factorial or 52!
 (52 x 51 x 50 … x 2 x 1).
 The probability that two card shuffles are exactly the same is so small, it likely will never happen.

 America Accidentally Dropped an Atom Bomb on South Carolina in 1958